 You may want to position a few rows before starting installation to confirm your layout decision and working line.
 When laying flooring, stagger end joints from row-to-row by at least 8" for planks, and equal to a half piece for tiles.
 For plank installations, when cutting the last plank in a row to fit, you can use the cut-off end to begin the next row.
 If cut-off end is less than 8", discard it and instead cut a new plank at a random length (at least 8" in length) and use it to start the next row.
-Also avoid "stair stepping" end joints of adjacent planks as well as "H" configurations.
+Also avoid "stair stepping" end joints of adjacent boards as well as "H" configurations.
 Always begin each row from the same side of the room.
-ACE Floors can be installed using the floating or glue down method.
-A floating method can only be used if a pad is already attached.
-If no pad is attached, a glue down method can be used only over manufacturer's recommended substrates.
-Stauf D737 adhesive, or equivalent, is recommended for any glue down application where the pad has been removed.
-Do not install ACE floors over an additional pad or foam underlayment unless approved by manufacturer.